pwighton/ci-qms/QM-001--QualityManual.md

     and Drug Administration as part of an application for a research or marketing permit

+Although __NewInstitute__ conducts *observational studies* rather than interventional *clinical investigations*, study results are intended to support future FDA submissions (e.g., as real-world evidence, natural history data, or control arm comparators).
+Therefore, this QMS applies requirements appropriate for data intended for regulatory use, including 21 CFR Part 54 (Financial Disclosure by Clinical Investigators) and documentation standards consistent with ICH E6(R2).

 ## 2.0 SCOPE

 This Quality Manual defines policies and procedures related to the design and